Manage encryption keys with PostgreSQL TDE

 -K option requires you to point to a script that returns the key as a string.
 Note that this key is never visible to anybody but the database server.
 It does not show up in a process table.
 It does not show up anywhere.
 The beauty of this design is that you can write any plugin for any key manager of your choice.
 For testing purposes, you can even call up the command line and make the administrator type in the key.
 In the real world, almost no-one does that – but even that approach is possible.

 As stated: Provide a script or an executable that echoes the key to stdout.
 PostgreSQL will read it and use it to encrypt your data files.
-Having this script gives you total flexibility to integrate with every possible kind of key management.
+This script gives you total flexibility to integrate with every possible kind of key management.

 Here is an example: